 - 1.1.
-A Common Technical Document (CTD) is an internationally agreed upon format for the organisation and preparation of application dossiers for marketing authorization. - 1.2.
-The document is based on the International Council for Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) guidelines (ICH M4, ICH M4Q, ICH M4S, and ICH M4E).
+A Common Technical Document (CTD) is an internationally agreed upon format for the organisation and preparation of application dossiers for marketing authorisation. - 1.2.
+The document is based on the International Council for Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) guidelines (ICH M4, ICH M4Q, ICH M4S, and ICH M4E) and on the Guidance for the Preparation of Applications in the Common Technical Document (CTD) Format by Economic Community of West African States (ECOWAS).